JahnChoi/steve.ai/docs/proposal.md

 **Summary**:

 We plan to train an agent that will be proficient in combat against the in-game Mobs from Minecraft.
-Our agent will begin inside a consistent fighting ring equipped with a bow and quiver as well as a sword.
-After a successful attempt, our agent will then be transferred to another prebuilt arena with a different type or group of mobs.
+Our agent will spawn on an infinite plane equipped with a sword.
+After a successful attempt, our agent will then be transferred to another infinite world with a fresh Mob to kill.
 The agent will be trained to effectively combat against singular Mobs at first and then progress to groups.
-The agent will consume the location and type of local mobs, as well as its own position and surroundings.
-It will also consider the types of weapons in it’s arsenal.
-The agent will produce a set of actions to combat the mobs.
-These could include shooting, striking, walking, running, parrying, and jumping.
+The agent will consume its location and location/type of local Mobs.
+It will also consider the type of weapon in its arsenal and delta time since last enemy attack.
+The agent will produce a set of actions to combat the Mobs.
+These could include striking, walking, running, parrying, and jumping.
+It's reward structure will involve positive reward for killing enemies and negative reward for passage of time and death.

 **AI/ML Algorithms**: